mao1910/mao1910/README.md

 Fix the typo in the pfp
-Consider changing the Goodbye languages to not mirror the Hello languages Figure out the contribution graph color scheme with the overal page -->
+Consider changing the Goodbye languages to not mirror the Hello languages Figure out the contribution graph color scheme with the overal page Unify md structure with the tags, indentation and comments -->